yahoo/validatar/README.md

 ### Assertions

-Assertions are quite flexibile, allowing for the following operations:
+Assertions are quite flexible, allowing for the following operations:

 ```
                    >  : greater than